How does Revelation 21:4 speak to us?

 What a glowing picture John paints of the marvelous quality of life that will be ours in the future new heaven and new earth.

 God will "dwell" (in all the fullness of that word) among His people, having restored to us all the original glories and privileges of His life with man.
-We will be a part of the endless reign of Christ in a state of absolute justice, purity and bliss.
+We will enjoy the endless reign of Christ in a state of absolute justice, purity and bliss.

 I can hardly wait.
 What about you?